 7. Toss a Frisbee

 A Frisbee is an easy-to-pack item that’s fun to play with.
 It’s a great activity for practicing movement skills and improving coordination.
 If you have a pack of older kids that want to toss a Frisbee you can turn it into a game of ultimate Frisbee!

 8. Try fishing

 Fishing is a great skill for kids to learn.
 Casting and reeling teaches children coordination and movement skills.
 Plus, being outdoors fosters appreciation for nature and spending time together builds family bonds.
 Many campgrounds are near lakes that are stocked with fish.
 In many Canadian provinces, children under the age of 16 or 17 can fish without a license.
-Be sure to check federal and local regulations before renting or buying fishing boats and setting out on your fishing adventure.
+Be sure to check federal and local regulations before setting out on your fishing adventure.

 9. Gather wood and build a fire

 Campfires and camping go together like marshmallows, graham crackers, and chocolate!
 Instead of doing all the work of setting up a campfire on your own, get your child involved.
 From gathering and chopping wood to lighting the fire, learning to start a fire is a survival skill that’s worth teaching.
 Older children can be shown how to safely saw and chop wood while younger children can be taught how to gather sticks and place kindling in the right shape to start the fire.
 And then, of course, you can enjoy those s’mores!

 10. Go on a nature walk or hike

 Exploring the trails near your campground is a must-do activity.
 Many campgrounds have trails that are easy to access and explore.
 If you’re new to hiking or have a young child, you may want to opt for an easy nature walk.
 Older children might be more keen to go on a more challenging hiking adventure.
 Don’t forget to dress for the weather, wear sturdy shoes, and pack water, snacks, and first-aid supplies before heading out.